Chemical formula and structure of losartan

 Losartan was first developed by Merck & Co. in the late 1980s as a potential treatment for hypertension and other cardiovascular conditions.
 The development of losartan was a result of extensive research into the renin-angiotensin system and its role in regulating blood pressure.

-See also Losartan a q familia pertenece
+See also Losartan causing anxiety

 In 1995, losartan received approval from the U.S. Food and Drug Administration (FDA) for the treatment of hypertension.
 Since then, it has become one of the most widely prescribed medications for high blood pressure and has also been approved for use in various other conditions, such as diabetic nephropathy and heart failure.